This post may contain affiliate links. Please read my disclosure for more information.

 - Fruit and Vegetables

-Take your time, and sift through our list while thinking about the meals that you could create with the following ingredients.
+Take your time, and sift through our list while thinking about the meals that you could create with the following ingredients and cheap foods.

 You will be surprised how many breakfasts, lunches, and dinners you can make with them!